i History of gaming in India

 The renewal fee for both onshore and offshore casinos has been increased from 3 million rupees to 10 million rupees.

 Under the Sikkim Casino Games (Control and Tax) Rules 2007, an application for a licence needs to be made through Form A. Provisional licences under these Rules are granted for a period of five years and can be renewed.
 A licence fee of 50 million rupees is payable for a casino licence.

-Lotteries used to be subject to a lottery tax or charge.
-The states of Kerala, Punjab, West Bengal and Maharashtra imposed lottery taxes.
-Maharashtra imposed a tax of 50,000 rupees per draw for online lottery companies.
-Provisions under the Maharashtra Tax on Lotteries Act 2006 were applied while assessing lottery tax.39 However, with the promulgation of the Central Goods and Services Tax 2017 (GST), a dual rate of tax on lotteries was introduced on 18 June 2017.
-While the state-run lotteries would attract a GST of 12 per cent on the face value of the ticket, lotteries authorised by a state government would attract a tax of 28 per cent on the face value of the ticket.40 In addition, as per Section 115BB of the Income Tax Act, winnings on lotteries in the hands of an individual are taxed at 30 per cent.
+With the promulgation of the Central Goods and Services Tax 2017 (GST), and subsequent amendments, lotteries authorised by a state government attract a tax of 28 per cent on the face value of the ticket.44 In addition, as per Section 115BB of the Income Tax Act, winnings on lotteries in the hands of an individual are taxed at 30 per cent.

 ii Horse racing